Ozarks Empowerment Project

-Mission-Related Investment Program and Cultural Investment Fund
+Mission-Related Investment Program

 The CFO Board of Directors in 2009 approved committing up to 2 percent of assets to community investment through low-interest loans when conventional financing sources are not available.
 This program represents the CFO’s commitment to the “double-bottom line” of investing in enterprises that produce both financial and social returns for Ozarks communities, instead of investing assets solely in financial markets.